 Society tends to view the single person as foot-loose and fancy-free.
-They have no-one to answer to, they can spend their hard-earned money in any way they choose, and they have much more freedom on where to spend their time.
+They have no one to answer to, they can spend their hard-earned money in any way they choose, and they have much more freedom on where to spend their time.

 However, being single also means that there is no one to pick up the slack if something goes wrong.
 We can’t predict the future – companies are sold, jobs change and unexpected costs come up.
-Our job is to be prepared – the savvy single anticipates change & plans ahead so we can tackle any challenge head on.
+Our job is to be prepared – the savvy single anticipates change & plans ahead so we can tackle any challenge head-on.

-There is an on-going debate on who fairs better financially – married or singles.
+There is an ongoing debate on who fairs better financially – married or singles.
 Living alone comes with certain freedoms in how we spend our money.
 But married folks gain the financial advantage of combined income, shared housing expenses and retirement account benefits.

 Where you live is just as important as who you live with.
 The cost of living in major cities such as New York or San Francisco can be almost double that of living in a smaller suburb.
-In New York City it costs about $43,500 to cover just your annual expenses such as housing, food, health care and transportation.
-In a smaller city such as Clevleand, Ohio it costs just $26,100 – which is 40% less.
+In New York City it costs about $43,500 to cover just your annual expenses such as housing, food, health care, and transportation.
+In a smaller city such as Cleveland, Ohio it costs just $26,100 – which is 40% less.

 One surefire way to save on your expenses is to live in a city where the costs are lower.
 If you choose your hometown wisely, you can save a ton of money each year.

-And of course you should always strive to live within your means – and this translates to working within a budget.
+And of course, you should always strive to live within your means – and this translates to working within a budget.

 A budget is one of the most useful financial tools because it helps keep track of income and expenditures.
-Setting up a budget, will greatly improve your chances of attaining your financial goals.
+Setting up a budget will greatly improve your chances of attaining your financial goals.
 When creating a budget, make it as detailed as possible.

-It’s important to have a very clear understand of your current expenses.
+It’s important to have a very clear understanding of your current expenses.
 Often times we simply don’t realize how much is spent each month on food, clothes, eating out, etc. To make sure you capture everything, keep track of all expenses for at least a 3 month period.
 Then create an average amount spent for each major category.

-This will help you make a budget which will work with your lifestyle.
+This will help you make a budget that will work with your lifestyle.
 If you get to a point where more money is going out than is coming in, make an effort to adjust your budget accordingly.

 Eating healthy is important, but that does not mean that you have to spend a fortune on groceries.
 Thankfully, you can still save money on groceries by using some simple strategies.